sotooba/console-travel-app/README.md

 - Record is saved to file

 ### View All Bookings
-Displays all stored bookings from memory.
+Displays all stored bookings from file.

 ### Edit a Booking
 Allows editing of:
-- Name
 - Phone
 - Destination
 - Number of travelers